cfengine/design-center/sketches/applications/hp_snmp_agents/README.md

 Nick Anderson <nick@cmdln.org>

 ## Description
 HP provides snmp agent extensions for monitoring underlying hardware.
 The RPMs provided have a "cute" little interactive postinstall process which will configure snmpd for use with the custom hp snmp agents.
-This sketch ignors the post install script (it will just sit there until CFEngine kills off the old process, which isn't ideal but I am unsure how to bypass that at this time.
+This sketch will kill off any occurances of hpsnmpconfig during a later activation.
+I have not seen any problems with this work-around, and I don't know of a better way at the moment.
 The sketch provides the same configuration options for snmpd.
 You can choose to use this configuration or do the configuration elsewhere and just let the sketch install the agents and monitor their status once you have configured snmpd.

 ## Requirements
 The user is expected to make the following hp-snmp-agent packages available for